rollkit/rollkit/specs/src/specs/header-sync.md

 ## Abstract

-The P2P Header Sync is a p2pP exchange service for rollkit headers that implements the go-header interface.
+The P2P Header Sync is a p2pP exchange service for rollkit headers that implements the [go-header][go-header] interface.
 The main components are:

 * store: a `headerEx` prefixed datastore where synced headers are stored
 * subscriber: a libp2p node pubsub subscriber